learn-co-students/python-instance-methods-lab-data-science/README.md

 terrance = None # passenger
 ```

 Alright, we have our passengers and drivers!
 Now we need to put those instance methods to use.
-Try them out and assign the return values to variables below.
+Try them out and assign the return values to the variables below.
 Let's have `daniel` greet his passenger, who is going to be `niky`.
 Assign the greeting to the variable, `polite_greeting`.
 Have `niky` respond by calling `in_a_hurry`, and assign the return value to the variable, `no_time_to_talk`.

 ```python